Professional Development Webinars

 Advance registration required.
 Questions?
 Please contact us at email@example.com.

 Live captioning is available by request.
 Please include a request for live captioning services in your registration for the event and submit your registration at least two weeks in advance of the webinar.

-Join us throughout the year for programs in our Native American professional development series.
-Each features new resources for locating and using Federal records related to American Indians and Alaska Natives.
+This webinar is part of our Native American professional development series.
+Each program features new resources for locating and using Federal records related to American Indians and Alaska Natives.

 View previously recorded webinars and National History Day Workshops featuring primary sources and teaching strategies.